Mladenovic stuns Barty to put France 2-1 ahead

 Kristina Mladenovic has put France within one victory of the 2019 Fed Cup trophy thanks to a thrilling upset victory over Ash Barty on Sunday in Perth.

-In a battle between the No.1 singles players from each country, Mladenovic overcame Barty 2-6 6-4 7-6(1) to end Barty’s 16-match winning streak in the competition.
+In a battle between the No.1 singles players from each country, Mladenovic overcame Barty 2-6 6-4 7-6(1) to end Barty’s 15-match winning streak in the competition.

 “We kept on fighting every single point — that’s the way I love to play my tennis,” an emotional Mladenovic said on court.